codemile/Prometheus/README.md

 The look ahead operator `>>>` was used to indicate that one of the keywords must appear on a sentence before the word "Facebook".

+## Why Use Prometheus?

+Prometheus was designed to perform text matching in strings and arrays with as as little grammar as possible, and make source code as close as possible to human readable rules.

+Under the hood Prometheus is constantly building and compiling regular expressions from your source code.
+Enabling you to write complex matching terms with much easier to understand grammar.
+This reduces the chances of making a mistake, and increases the accuracy of your search terms.

+## Test, Test And Test Some More

+Anyone who has had to categorize a collection of documents knows that managing your failure rate is only as good as the tests you run.
+Prometheus comes with built in test grammar that allows you to proof your search terms before they are used on production data.

+## Why Was Prometheus Created

+Documents are an ever changing sea of data.
+While you can perform document searching in C# easily and quickly.
+The rules you create become fixed within the limits of what was programmed.
+As the sea of production data changes the rules need to be modified, and that results in recompiling/deploying new C# source code.

+Prometheus was created to disconnect the dependency of matching text from the implementation of a C# project.
+Allowing the rules to be modified without having to change the application that is using Prometheus.

 ## Getting Started

 Options for using Prometheus in your project: